-Nokia reports Q1 2013 results, including Lumia sales of 5.6 million units [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia reports Q1 2013 results, including Lumia sales of 5.6 million units [UPDATED]Alex Wagner - Editorial Director of News and Content

 Nokia this morning reported its first quarter 2013 results, which includes the latest stats on how its Windows Phone-based Lumia smartphones have been selling.
 The Finnish firm reports that it shipped 6.1 million "Smart Devices" during Q1 2013.
 Of that total, 5.6 million were Lumia handsets, while the remaining 0.5 million were Symbian devices.
 Nokia also notes that around two-thirds of its Lumia sales for the quarter were Windows Phone 8-powered models.
 The company's 5.6 million Lumias sold is an increase from what we've seen in recent quarters, including 4.4 million units sold in Q4 2012 and 2.9 million units sold in Q3 2013.

 Breaking things down geographically, Nokia reports that its Lumia volumes increased in all regions except for North America.
 The company's total mobile device sales for North America in Q1 2013 hit 400,000, a drop from around 700,000 in the previous quarter.

 When it comes to sales of other mobile phones, Nokia says that it managed to move 5 million full-touch Asha phones in Q1 2013, a drop from the 9.3 million units it sold in the previous quarter.
 That figure helped contribute to total sales of 55.8 million units for the company's Mobile Phones division.